Your browser is not supported

-Above you will find general information on entry formalities (passports and visas).
+Below you will find general information on entry formalities (passports and visas).
 This information is only valid for tourist trips of a maximum duration of 3 months.
-Their accuracy has been verified by 01/06/2019.
 It often happens that entry formalities are changed.
 We therefore strongly recommend that you inform yourself in good time about the entry requirements (passport, visa and any health regulations) of your destination country that apply to your personal situation (nationality, age, status).
 We recommend that you contact the authorities in your country of residence directly, but also the authorities in the country of which you are a national and the country of destination.
 Alternatively, you can obtain information directly from the websites of these authorities.

 It is the responsibility of the travellers themselves to ensure that they have all the necessary documents and meet all the health and administrative requirements for entering the territory of the country of destination.
 Travellers who fail to comply with the formalities bear the consequences themselves, for example that transport or entry into the territory of destination may be lawfully refused in the event of inadequate travel documents.